DIALETICAL BEHAVIORAL THERAPY

-What is Dialectical Behavior Therapy (DBT)?
+What is Dialectical Behavior Therapy?

-• Borderline Personality Disorder (BPD)
+• Borderline personality disorder (BPD)

 • Suicidal behavior

-• Eating disorders (such as anorexia nervosa, binge
+• Eating disorders

 • Generalized anxiety disorder (GAD)

-• Major depressive disorder (including treatment-
+• Major depressive disorder (including chronic and treatment-resistant cases)

 • Non-suicidal self-injury